 How to Read a Certificate Of Occupancy

 The following explanation is based on a typical New York City Certificate of Occupancy.
 The details may differ in different cities or counties.
-Additionally older Certificates may vary as well.
+Older Certificates may vary as well.

-At the top of a CO you will see in large letters “Certificate of Occupancy“.
+At the top of a CO, you will see “Certificate of Occupancy” in large letters.

-The Page Count is located at the top right hand corner.
-A CO for a single family house may be only 2 pages but a large building could easily be 5 to 10 pages.
+The Page Count is located at the top right-hand corner.
+A CO for a single-family house may be only two pages, but a large building could easily be 5 to 10 pages.

-There is a paragraph at the top explaining what a Certificate of Occupancy means.
+A paragraph at the top explains what a Certificate of Occupancy means.

 General Building Information